nancyAfycodes/ai201-project5-mixtape-starter/submission.md

 *(Committed as a separate commit on `bugfix/mixtape`.)*

+**Regression test:** Added `tests/test_notifications.py`, a new test file (Issue #4 previously had no test coverage at all) covering three scenarios: a friend's rating notifies the sharer, a self-rating does not, and updating an existing rating does not create a second notification.
+Confirmed this is a genuine regression test by temporarily disabling the notification block in `rate_song()` and re-running the suite: 2 of the 3 tests failed (`test_rating_a_friends_song_notifies_the_sharer` and `test_updating_an_existing_rating_does_not_notify_again`, the latter failing at its setup step since it also depends on the first rating notifying correctly).
+Restored the fix afterward and confirmed all 3 tests pass again.

 ### Issue #5: The last song in a playlist never shows up

 **How I reproduced it:**